Skip Navigation

 Mater Dolorosa Catholic School

-In the spring of 1921, a Spanish Dominican Fr.
+In the spring of 1921, Spanish-Dominican Fr.
 John Ayuela was pastor of Mater Dolorosa.
-Father Ayuela contracted with the Dominican Sisters of St. Mary's in New Orleans to start the school in the spring of 1921.
-Sister Mary deRicci Hutchinson, the prioress of St. Mary's, sent Sister Mary Margaret Sustendal, O.P. to Independence to "find out what was needed.
-“Sister Mary Margaret came, looked, and reported tersely EVERYTHING!”
+Father Ayuela contracted with the Dominican Sisters of St. Mary's in New Orleans to start a school.
+Sister Mary deRicci Hutchinson, the prioress of St. Mary's, sent Sister Mary Margaret Sustendal, O.P. to Independence, to “find out what was needed.”
+Upon her return, Sister Mary Margaret reported tersely, "EVERYTHING!”
 The sisters, on their arrival, found a house and three beds.
-Joining Sister Mary Margaret on the educational mission were Sister Mary Albert Sporl, cook and housekeeper, Sister Mary Sebastian, a young sister in failing health, and Sister Mary Berchmans Shanks who shared the teaching duties with Sister Mary Margaret.
+Joining Sister Mary Margaret on the educational mission were Sister Mary Albert Sporl, cook and housekeeper, Sister Mary Sebastian, a young sister in failing health, and Sister Mary Berchmans Shanks, who shared the teaching duties with Sister Mary Margaret.
 The sisters were to be paid $30 a month and held the privilege of selling school books, stationary and first communion supplies to the pupils.

 The New Cucchiara Catholic Center

-The ceremonies were most impressive with the memorable Bishop Joseph Francis Rummel leading the elaborate rituals.
-At this time, the school was re-named to more adequately reflect its special “place” in the community.
+The new school was constructed for $78,000 and formally dedicated on December 10, 1949.
+The ceremonies were most impressive, with the memorable Bishop Joseph Francis Rummel leading the elaborate rituals.
+At this time, the school was renamed to more adequately reflect its special “place” in the community.
 The school would henceforth be known as Mater Dolorosa Elementary School, identifying the educational plant more closely with the church parish.
-Throughout the 1950s, 1960s, and 1970s the school continued to grow and prosper.
+Throughout the 1950s, 1960s, and 1970s, the school continued to grow and prosper.

 Indeed, the founders of the festival, members of the Italian-American Cultural Association, played a large role in the construction of a new gymnasium.
-The Church gave a most generous gift to start the construction of a new gym.
-The beautiful new gymnasium, was constructed through the generosity of many parishioners of the community, under the leadership of then Pastor Isidore Vicenti, O.P., in a dedication ceremony on January 15, 1994.
+The Church also gave a most generous gift to start the construction of a new gym.
+The beautiful new gymnasium was constructed through the generosity of many parishioners of the community, under the leadership of then Pastor Isidore Vicenti, O.P., in a dedication ceremony on January 15, 1994.
 The gymnasium filled an obvious need in the school's facility and continues to serve the school and the parish today.

 For over five decades, the school has blossomed under the dedicated direction of the good Dominican Sisters of St. Mary, who came here so many years ago to pioneer Catholic education in the region.
 Mater Dolorosa has continued to flourish, even though the beloved sisters are no longer a presence.
-Dedicated “lay” principals and teachers are continuing a tradition as old as the school.
+Dedicated “lay” principals and teachers are continuing a tradition as old as the school itself.
 They continue to give leadership to Catholic education in the Independence area.
-Since the last sisters left, lay principals have ably guided the school until the present.
+Since the last sisters left, lay principals have guided the school until the present.

 MATER DOLOROSA CATHOLIC SCHOOL